I will never recommend something I’ve not personally used.

 My favorite part about the BuJo is how customizable it is.
 If I don’t like the way a habit tracker looks then I can change it next month.
 I can experiment with different weekly & monthly layouts, and put in all sorts of other trackers, like the Marvel movies in chronological order and weight loss logs.

-If you ever get stuck there are tons of ideas on Pinterest to get you started, including on my Organization board.
+If you ever get stuck there are tons of ideas on Pinterest to get you started, including on my Bullet Journaling board.

 Of course, if you don’t want to shell out upwards of $30 for an original Bullet Journal, the generic Leuchtturm1917 is available on Amazon and is just as versatile.
 I used a navy blue one for work and it performed well.